Recursively-Constrained Partially Observable Markov Decision Processes: Experimental Evaluation

 Except for the RockSample environment, our environments do not depend on randomness.
-For each RockSample environment of which rock location depends on randomness, we used the rng algorithm MersenneTwister with a seed of $11878$ (paper id) to generate the RockSample environments.
+For each RockSample environment of which rock location depends on randomness, we used the rng algorithm MersenneTwister with a fixed seed to generate the RockSample environments.